-NEP4DISSENT (COST Action 16213) is pleased to announce the call for Short Term Scientific Missions (STSM) to support research, writing and editorial work leading to creation of the Joint Review Report (JRR).
+NEP4DISSENT (COST Action 16213) is pleased to announce the standing call for Short Term Scientific Missions (STSM) to support the scientific objectives of the Action, in particular research, writing and editorial work leading to creation of the Joint Review Report (JRR).

 WHAT ARE STSMs?

 STSMs are grants for short institutional visits that support mobility fostering collaboration between individuals within the framework of each COST Action’s scientific objectives.

 We encourage the prospective applicants to pursue their own collaborative projects in the thematic scope of NEP4DISSENT, while contributing to the common work leading to JRR.
 The applicants are kindly asked to consult the respective WG Chairs and agree upon the scope of their contributions, and to ensure that their scientific report covers the agreed upon input.

 STSM applicants must be engaged in an official research programme as a PhD Student or postdoctoral fellow or can be employed by, or affiliated to, an institution, organisation or legal entity which has within its remit a clear association with performing research, and which is located in COST Full Member/COST Cooperating Member/Approved Near Neighbor Country (NNC) which has signed the Action’s Memorandum of Understanding (the full list is available here).
 Applicants from NCC can be hosted only by institutions from COST Full Member/Cooperating Member countries participating in the Action (for details, see COST Vademecum).

 This is a standing call.
 The applications will be revised and considered within two weeks of the submission.

 The missions must finish before 31 March 2019 and scientific reports must be submitted no later than 30 April 2019.